lamps-wg/lamps-attestation-freshness/draft-ietf-lamps-attestation-freshness.md

 - The OPTIONAL "len" and "expiry" members, if present, MUST be unsigned integers.
-- The "nonce" member MUST either contain a zero-length string or the nonce values conveyed as JSON string containing the unpadded base64url encoding, as specified in {{Section 5 of RFC4648}}, of the nonce value between 8 and 64 bytes in length.
+- The "nonce" member MUST either contain a zero-length string or the nonce values between 8 and 64 bytes in length conveyed as JSON string containing the unpadded base64url encoding, as specified in {{Section 5 of RFC4648}}.
   Such encodings are between 11 and 86 characters in length.
 - The OPTIONAL "type" member, if present, MUST be a text string containing the object identifier as a dotted-decimal OID.
 - The OPTIONAL "reqInfo" and "respInfo" members MUST only be included if the